The Silk Roads: Reception

 According to anthropologist and archaeologist Nikolay Kradin, each chapter's heading is highly intriguing.
-Chapter 8, titled "The Road to Heaven", for example, recounts the history of the Crusades.
 He adds that Frankopan masterfully balances history with literature, so that the book is accessible even to those who are unfamiliar with history.
-For researchers K. Laug and S. Rance, one of the reasons for the book's success in drawing readers is because of these intriguing headlines.
-Moreover, the economic growth of the East has been driven by an increase in demand in the West as a result of the development of the economy.
-They concluded that the advent of the Silk Road caused countries to seek shared interests as a result of a lack of collaboration among European countries.
+Researchers K. Laug and S. Rance concluded that the advent of the Silk Road caused countries to seek shared interests as a result of a lack of collaboration among European countries.
 The rise of fascism reflected a change in the economic balance of power.
 In the shifting economic and political structure of Western countries, Frankopan rightly points out the weaknesses of liberal democracy.
-M. Sanmartí found several minor inaccuracies in the book, as well as other components that were missing, although for a 650-page book this may be considered insignificant.
-He concludes his study by telling the reader that this book is an anti-Eurocentrism collection, not a tool for comprehending world history.
-Although the title "A New History of the World" is not entirely suit, the rigorous historical content and intriguing anecdotes appeal to the broad reader.